-Assessments of performance in the internship were revised to align with revised ACPA/NASPA Professional Competency Areas for Student Affairs Educators.
+In 2017-2018 the target was met.
+Based on the analysis of the 2017-2018 results in 2018-2019 the following changes were made to drive improvement: The assessments of performance in the internship were revised to align with revised ACPA/NASPA Professional Competency Areas for Student Affairs Educators.
 Interns demonstrated discipline specific-content knowledge in professional practice.
 In AY 2016-2017 the target of 80% was met as 100% of interns earned an "A" grade In AY 2017-2018 the target was also met as 94% of interns earned an "A" grade.
 Interns demonstrated professional practice indicating that the plan of action for implementation of revisions based on the revised ACPA/NASPA Professional Competency Areas for Student Affairs Educators was successful.
 The candidates were able to apply knowledge of content to professional practice in showing competencies in personal and ethical behaviors in student affairs; demonstrating competencies in personal and ethical behaviors in student affairs (PEF); demonstrating competencies informed by an understanding of the values, philosophy, and history of student affairs and higher education (VPH); assessment, evaluation, and research competencies in student affairs and higher education (AER); law, policy, and governance competencies in student affairs and higher education (LPG); competencies of organization and management of human resources in student affairs (OHR); leadership competencies in student affairs (LEAD); incorporating social justice and inclusion in the practice of student affairs (SJI), applying student development and learning theory to practice in higher education (SLD); competencies in technology use for the advancement of student learning and development in higher education (TECH); and competencies in advising and supporting strategies in student affairs and higher education (A/S).
-Analysis of the 94% achievement for this SLO is evidence of Interns demonstrating discipline specificcontent knowledge in professional practice but can improve with strict adherence to deadline in developing and approving the Learning Contract at the beginning of the semester.
-Although Interns demonstrated professional practice indicating that the plan of action for implementation of revisions based on the revised ACPA/NASPA Professional Competency Areas for Student Affairs Educators was successful there was not improvement from last year.
-In comparison, this year's (AY 2017-2018) having implemented the plan of action form AY 2016-2017 to align the internship experience with the ACPA/NASPA Professional Competency Areas for Student Affairs Educators resulting in 94% of interns completing the internship with an "A" grade.
+Analysis of the 94% achievement for this SLO was evidence of Interns demonstrating discipline specificcontent knowledge in professional practice but can improve with strict adherence to a deadline in developing and approving the Learning Contract at the beginning of the semester.
+Although Interns demonstrated professional practice indicating that the plan of action for implementation of revisions based on the revised ACPA/NASPA Professional Competency Areas for Student Affairs Educators was successful there was not improvement.
+In comparison, the AY 2017-2018 having implemented the plan of action from AY 2016-2017 to align the internship experience with the ACPA/NASPA Professional Competency Areas for Student Affairs Educators resulted in 94% of interns completing the internship with an "A" grade.
 All interns except one, met the expectations of a supervised experience in a specific student affairs functional area.
 The one intern did not successfully complete the Learning Contract at the beginning of the semester and neglected to meet with the faculty and provide weekly written reports regarding the internship experience.
+The plan of action for AY 2018-2019 to change the process of completing the Learning Contract for internship following a strict adherence in developing and approving the Learning Contract before beginning the internship experience is successful as indicated by the 100% of interns completing the internship with an "A" grade and supports a positive learning experience for the interns.